nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Unarchiving contacts: `unarchive`

-You can also bring students back from the archives if necessary.
+You can also bring contacts back from the archives if necessary.

 format: `unarchive INDEX`
 * _Unarchives_ the contact at the specified `INDEX`.